Abhiram031/VSD-SoC-Design-Workshop/Day 4/D4_L1_readme.md

   <img width="1100" height="" src="../images/105.png">
 </p>

-- now we rezie the grid as per the dimensions in `track.info`
+- now we resize the grid as per the dimensions in `track.info`

 ```shell
 grid 0.46um 0.34um 0.23um 0.17um